 Common Scams in Africa

-I didn’t encounter any really sophisticated scams in Africa but there are a lot of ways people will try to part you with your money.
+Scams are common in Africa.
+I haven’t encountered any really sophisticated scams but there are a lot of ways people will try to part you with your money.
 Some of the scams you may encounter in Africa include:

-- General overcharging- Expect everyone to try to overcharge you for pretty much everything.
-This includes taxis, minibusses, restaurants, tours hotels, and roadside stands.
-You should negotiate pretty much every purchase.
+- Overcharging- People will try to try to overcharge you for pretty much everything.
+Taxi drivers almost always do this.
+They like to jack up the price for foreigners.
+It can also happen with minibusses, restaurants, tours, hotels, and roadside stands.
+If you’re unsure how much something should cost, ask a local.
+You should also negotiate pretty much every purchase.

 - Begging- I consider this a scam.
-Many people will be carrying on with their own business until they spot the foreigner.
-Only then will they approach to beg.
+People will regularly approach you and ask you for money.
 Sometimes they will follow you for blocks continually asking for money or your belongings.
 I don’t know who taught them this behavior but it is incredibly rude and irritating.
 I, personally, never give money to beggars.
 It is just a policy of mine.

-For my full list of scams, check out my article: 19 Common Travel Scams, How they Work, and How to Avoid Them.
+For my full list of scams, check out my article: 25 Common Travel Scams, How They Work, and How to Avoid Them.